nurdo/Vismantic-SE-Project/README.md

 - Python 2.7.x
 - For Unix systems, e.g., Linux distributions, OS X
 - Easy to use API for developed functionality with concise pythonic function names
-- All functions have to have Python wrappers, even though 3rd party software is used for needed functionality (see below)
+- All functions have to have Python wrappers, even if 3rd party software is used for needed functionality (see below)
 - Image processing tasks should be handed to a task queue, from where they are executed in order.
 Use [Celery](http://www.celeryproject.org/).
-- Documentation is done in [Sphinx](http://sphinx-doc.org) format, documentation should be available as a Github page, see e.g. this [site](http://daler.github.io/sphinxdoc-test/includeme.html).
+- Documentation in [Sphinx](http://sphinx-doc.org) format, documentation should be available as a Github page, see e.g. this [site](http://daler.github.io/sphinxdoc-test/includeme.html).
-- Wrap it as a Python egg/wheel (especially, if you make very library-like code)
+- Optionally, wrap it as a Python egg/wheel (especially, if you end up making very library-like code)

 ### 3rd Party Software/Code